-The External Auditor, Internal Auditor, Managing Director, Chief Financial Officer, Company Secretary, other executives and senior management (as required) attend Audit and Risk Committee meetings, by invitation, to present the relevant statutory information, Financial Statements, reports, and to answer the questions of the members.
-At the Audit and Risk Committee meetings, the members will meet with the External Auditor and Internal Auditor without management present and also with the Managing Director and Chief Financial Officer without the External Auditor and Internal Auditor present.
+The External Auditor, Internal Auditor, Chief Executive Officer, Chief Financial Officer, Company Secretary, other executives and senior management (as required) attend Audit and Risk Committee meetings, by invitation, to present the relevant statutory information, Financial Statements, reports, and to answer the questions of the members.
+At the Audit and Risk Committee meetings, the members will meet with the External Auditor without management present and also with management without the External Auditor present.